Getting Ready for Court

 - prepare a list of questions for cross-examination

-- on your trial date, give yourself plenty of time to arrive well ahead of the time you have been given
+- on your trial date, give yourself plenty of time to arrive early

 If you have prepared your case well, you will be much more relaxed on the day of your trial and you will be able to present your case to its best advantage.